ZackMurry/cs4320-project/README.md

 - PostgreSQL version 17.2
 - Linux (may work on other operating systems)

-For ease of use, we have deployed the website on the cloud for testing at this IP: TODO
+For ease of use, we have deployed the website on the cloud for testing at this domain: ifinance.zackmurry.com

 - Please don't change the default admin username or password on our hosted instance